Shohan494/l5.5/readme.md

 - creating tables using the created or edited migration files

 - in terms of many to many extra table may needed to be created (here for catagory and product)

+- editing the factory files for data in the database table